-Measured (RGMC and Gold Fields drill holes only) Minimum no. of samples /minimum no. of holes / maximum distance (ft) 3 / 2 / 30 Indicated Minimum no. of samples /minimum no. of holes / maximum distance (ft) 2/1/50 or 2/2/75 All material not classified above but lying within the modeled mineralized domains is Inferred
+Measured (RGMC and Gold Fields drill holes of only) Minimum no. of samples /minimum no. of holes / maximum distance (ft) 3 / 2 / 30 Indicated Minimum no, of complex (minimum no, of balas (maximum 2 / 1 / 50 distance (ft) or distance (it) 2/2/75 All material not classified above but lying within the modeled mineral ized domains is Inferred